 Artist Linda Miller creates happy and humorous machine embroideries using an industrial Bernina 950 sewing machine.
-She works from the Colour Factory Studios and Gallery in Winchester and has exhibited across the UK, Europe and the USA.
+She works from the Sorting Office Studios in Eastleigh Hampshire and has exhibited across the UK, Europe and the USA.
 Linda has pieces in the Southern Arts collection and in the permanent textile and dress collection at the V&A museum.

 In our interview with Linda we talk about her love of storytelling through stitch and her dislike of copies and ‘jumping on the bandwagon’.

 What initially captured your imagination about textile art?